processone/eturnal/docker-k8s/README.md

     docker run -d ghcr.io/processone/eturnal

-The image can also run in a less "privileged" mode:
+The image can also run in a less privileged mode (recommended):

 ```
 docker run -d \